 Hoffman MM, Buske OJ, Wang J, Weng Z, Bilmes J, Noble WS.
 2012.
 Unsupervised pattern discovery in human chromatin structure through genomic segmentation.
 Nat Methods 9:473–476. doi:10.1038/nmeth.1937.
 PubMed Central (free version): PMC3340533 (BibTeX)

 Hoffman MM*, Ernst J*, Steven WP, Kundaje A, Harris RS, Libbrecht M, Giardine B, Ellenbogen PM, Bilmes JA, Birney E, Hardison RC, Dunham I, Kellis M, Noble WS.
 2012.
 Integrative annotation of chromatin elements from ENCODE data.
 NAR 41:827-841 doi: (BibTeX)

 The free Segway software package contains a novel method for analyzing multiple tracks of functional genomics data.
 Our method uses a dynamic Bayesian network (DBN) model, which enables it to analyze the entire genome at 1-bp resolution even in the face of heterogeneous patterns of missing data.
 This method is the first application of DBN techniques to genome-scale data and the first genomic segmentation method designed for use with the maximum resolution data available from ChIP-seq experiments without downsampling.
+Segway uses the Graphical Model Toolkit for efficient DBN inference.
 Our software has extensive documentation and was designed from the outset with external users in mind.
-Researchers at other universities and institutes have already installed and used Segway for their own projects.

 The Ensembl Regulatory Build for GRCh38 (hg38) can be viewed here.
 It can also be loaded through the Track Data Hub interface.
 You can connect "Ensembl Regulatory Build" listed in the Public Hubs directory.
 After loading the track hub, you can show the "Cell Type Segmentations" supertrack which contains a Segway track for each of 18 cell types.

 For older assemblies you can load, they can be browsed below:

 There is a brief description of the various classes of segment labels.